 Coverage begins on each unit or part of a unit on the later of the date you submit your application or when the tomatoes are planted.
-Coverage will end on any insured acreage at the earliest of: (1) total destruction of the tomatoes, (2) discontinuance of harvest, (3) the date harvest should have started on any acreage that was not harvested, (4) 120 days after the date of transplanting, or replanting, (5) completion of harvest, (6) final adjustment of a loss, (7) or November 10 of the crop year.
+Coverage will end on any insured acreage at the earlier of:

+- (1) total destruction of the tomatoes;

+- (2) discontinuance of harvest;

+- (3) the date harvest should have started on any acreage that was not harvested;

+- (4) 120 days after the date of transplanting, or replanting;

+- (5) completion of harvest;

+- (6) final adjustment of a loss; or

+- (7) September 20 (Alabama) or November 10 (Florida, Georgia, or South Carolina) of the crop year.